How Criminal Cases Work

 Bond is set by a judge, not the police or the district attorney, and is typically set at (1st) advisement.

-The Colorado Constitution guarantees the right of any person arrested to have bond set (with certain limited but important exceptions, such as a person accused of murder)—the right to a hearing to determine the bond and the conditions for release from custody pending trial.
+The Colorado Constitution guarantees the right of persons arrested to have bond set—the right to a hearing to determine the bond and the conditions for release from custody pending trial.
 This does not mean a defendant has the right to be released on bond from custody until their case has been concluded, only the right to have bond set.

 If a defendant cannot post bond (make bail) they remain in custody.
 If a defendant violates conditions set by the judge that must be followed in order to remain out on bond, the bond can be revoked and the defendant returned to custody until disposition of their case.